pH Calculator

 What is pH?

-pH is a logarithmic scale measuring hydrogen ion concentration in a solution. pH 7 is neutral; below 7 is acidic; above 7 is basic.
-It ranges from 0 (most acidic) to 14 (most basic).
+pH is a logarithmic measure of hydrogen ion (H⁺) concentration in a solution. pH 7 is neutral (pure water at 25°C); below 7 is acidic; above 7 is basic (alkaline).
+The scale formally runs from 0 to 14, though concentrated strong acids can have negative pH values.

 How do you calculate pH from concentration?